farahaisya/My-Work/README.md

 * I acquired fundamental programming skills using the C++ language.
 I learned how to use control structures, functions, and arrays to create efficient programs.
 I also gained experience in debugging and writing clean, structured code.

 ## SECR1013 - Digital Logic
-* This course taught me how computers work on the inside.
-I learned about logic gates (like AND, OR, NOT) and how hardware processes information.
-The lab work was very interesting because I could see how circuits work.
+*  I gained a clear understanding of the hardware that powers computers.
+By studying logic gates and circuits, I learned how data is processed at the lowest level.
+The laboratory sessions were particularly helpful for visualizing these concepts.

 ## SECP1513 - Technology & Information System
 * This course gave me a look at the whole IT world.
 I learned about cloud computing, networks, and the Internet of Things(IoT).
 Besides, I also learn how to work better in a team through this course.